devNoiseConsulting/100-days-of-code/log.md

 **Link to work:** [geoBeer Map #4](http://breweries.flynnmj.org/leaflet_20170106.html)

+### Day 5: January 7, 2017

+**Today's Progress:** Started building a script to use Facebook's Graph API to find breweries.
+Made a function to do a place search and another function to get information about the place.

+**Thoughts:** Had to skim through the docs a couple times to figure out how to get an access token.
+Using the Graph API Explorer to figure out what fields I need.

+**Link to work:** Due to the app_id and app_secret being in the code I'm not putting this to Github just yet.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)